jaredly/treed/Readme.md

 It works.
 Unlimited undo.

 ## Still under development
-I made this version in a weekend, so there's still some things to do :)
+I made this version in a weekend, so there are still some things to do :)

 - drag and drop
 - multi-line select